 Christmas Market Vienna

 At Christmas time, Vienna's City Hall square turns into a little village of wooden booths.
 Vienna's Christmas Dream combines traditions with atmospheric attractions.
-From as early as the 16th November, around 150 booths enchant its visitors with sweet treats, creative gifts, and spicy punch.
+From as early as Mid-November, around 150 booths enchant its visitors with sweet treats, creative gifts, and spicy punch.
 Choirs and tower brass bands fill the stage underneath the Christmas tree with cheerful sounds.

 The Christkindlesmarkt in Nuremberg is one of the oldest and most famous in the world.
 At the historical backdrop of Nuremberg's Hauptmarkt with Frauenkirche and the Gothic church, about 180 booths attract visitors from all around the world with the typical Nürnberger Lebkuchen (similar to gingerbread), "Drei im Weggla" (sausages in a bun), and mulled wine.
 Last year, the Christkindlesmarkt counted a total of over 2 million visitors.
 Traditionally, it opens on the Friday before the first advent.

 At the Belgium capital Brussles, it's Winter Wonders Market that gets you into the Christmas spirit.
 Along the 2.5 kilometres (approx. 1.5 miles) Winter Wonder trail, almost 270 booths boast a mix of tradition and innovation.
 The little wooden huts offer culinary specialities, crafts, and Christmas presents, while the giant ferris wheel and the large ice rink are popular among families.
 Light shows on St. Catherine Church's front and Grand Place as well as music performances complete the diverse offer.